DivineDragonFanClub/com.divinedragon.maptools/README.md

 # Getting started

+This currently requires a manual cloning and inclusion of the msbt package, found at https://github.com/DivineDragonFanClub/com.divinedragon.msbt.

-This currently requires a custom branch of the dumper.
+This also currently requires a custom branch of the dumper.

 Use
 ```